MagickLizard/building-node-apis-that-scale-101/README.md

 scalable api's in node.js.
 Which has led to this.

 # Topics covered
-OOP in nodejs, database design, system architecture and microservices.
+OOP in nodejs, database design, system architecture and microservices what you shouldn't be doing.

-Making sure your nodejs api is scalable.
+Making sure your nodejs api is scalable with microservices.

-# Problems I have seen in node.js api's

 # Monolithic structures
 Problems with this can include but not limited to: